-Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on EOC assessments in:
+Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on the following EOC assessments:

-- English I,
+- English I

-- English II,
+- English II

-- Algebra I,
+- Algebra I

-- Biology, and
+- Biology

-- U.S. History.
+- U.S. History

 A student who does not achieve a sufficient score will have opportunities to retake an assessment.